New Book Release

 Preface / Introduction Preview

 Every failed deal has a visible explanation and an invisible one.
 The visible explanation is easy to write in a report: the price was wrong, the timing was bad, the partner was not ready, the market was too complex.
-The invisible explanation is usually quieter.
-Trust was never built.
-The hierarchy was misread.
-Silence was mistaken for agreement.
-Patience was confused with indecision.

 The Asia Code begins with that invisible layer, because it is where many Western companies lose before the negotiation formally begins.
 In Tokyo, Beijing, and Seoul, the meeting room is rarely the whole game.
-A polished presentation may open the door, but credibility, consistency, and character determine whether anyone invites you deeper into the relationship.

 Western business often rewards the speed of chess: direct moves, aggressive positioning, and a clear path toward checkmate.
 East Asian business often resembles Go: patient placement, long memory, encircled influence, and the slow creation of advantage.
-The shift is not cosmetic.
-It changes what counts as progress, what counts as respect, and what counts as proof that you are worth trusting.

 The Playbook for Asian Business Success